Ryś Battalion: Battalion in 1944

-On 17 February, the Germans directed their attack on Prehoryłe, with the relief of a BCh unit came to the rescue.
-On 27 February, another attack by the Ukrainians on Łasków and Górki.
-Co-operating AK and BCh units.
-Two Ukrainians were killed.
-2 rifles, 3 hand grenades and a Nagant revolver were captured.
-10. On 5 March a clash with the Ukrainian SS Galizien and Ortschutz was recorded, in which 1 BCh soldier was killed and 1 wounded.
-When, on 9 March, two battalions of the Home Army under the command of Stefan Kwasniewski and Zenon Jachymek took action against the Ukrainians with a broad front from Prehoryłe to Sahryń, initially the BCh units did not participate in this battle took part in this battle, with the exception of a small detachment which served as a guide.
-However, as the action developed, the BCh units joined the action on the eastern wing of the battle, where Stefan Kwaśniewski was in command.
-I am writing about this more extensively, as Wojciech Sulewski in his publications attributes to the battalion of "Rysia" battalion the whole of this battle, which is not true.

-On 28 February 1944, the battalion's commander, upon hearing that the village of Małków was being pacified by combined German-Ukrainian forces, immediately set off to help the village together with the AK Partisan Detachment of "Czarus", while later 3 platoons of the AK joined the battle.
-After pushing out the enemy forces, the combined German-Ukrainian forces were attacked from 3 sides, and as a result the German offensive ended in a defeat, which was sealed by the death of the commander, and the death of many soldiers on the enemy side.
-While on the side of the partisans the losses were much smaller; 6 soldiers were killed and 16 wounded.
+On 28 February 1944, the battalion's commander, upon hearing that the village of Małków was being pacified by combined German-Ukrainian forces, immediately set off to help the village, together with the AK Partisan Detachment of "Czarus".
+After pushing out the enemy forces, the combined German-Ukrainian forces were attacked from 3 sides, and the German offensive ended in a defeat and the death of the commander.
+On the partisan side, 6 soldiers were killed and 16 were wounded.

-On 29 February three platoons of the 1st BCh Battalion led by Stanisław Basaj, jointly with an AK platoon (commanded by "Huragan"), in the village of Prehoryłe discovered an outpost of Ukrainian nationalists and smashed it; several dozen Ukrainian nationalists were killed from the UPA Company of "Bradiaha", while the Polish partisans had smaller losses, and the village was burnt down.
-On 5 March, 4 platoons from the 1st BCh Battalion, 116 soldiers under the command of Basaj and an AK platoon from "Czarusia" company of 35 soldiers, were attacked in the area of Prehoryłe - Małków by strong units of the 14th SS Grenadier Division and Ortschutz; the attack was repulsed and the partisans suffered only small casualties, while equipment was captured from the enemy.
+On 29 February, three platoons of the 1st BCh Battalion (led by Stanisław Basaj), jointly with an AK platoon (commanded by "Huragan"), destroyed an outpost of Ukrainian nationalists in the village of Prehoryłe, killing several dozen Ukrainian nationalists and burning down the village.
+On 5 March, 4 platoons from the 1st BCh Battalion, 116 soldiers under the command of Basaj, and an AK platoon from the "Czarusia" company of 35 soldiers repulsed an attack by units of the 14th SS Grenadier Division and Ortschutz in Prehoryłe - Małków area.
+On 21 March, a small sub-unit of the 1st BCh Battalion ambushed a unit of the German Gendarmerie near Kolonia (Satellite Village) Marysin, in the process killing some of the gendarmes and forcing the rest to flee.